 The IRS is also targeting a group of Bitcoin traders.
 They say the traders are not entitled to the same tax breaks as the average investor.

-The agency claims that these traders are engaging in illegal activity and are breaking the law.
+The agency claims these traders are engaging in illegal activity and breaking the law.

 The IRS says it will begin auditing these Bitcoin traders in June 2020.